-4. Where is the function increasing?
-Where is it decreasing?
-5. What are the maximum values of the function?
+- 4. Where is the function increasing?
+Where is it decreasing? - 5.
+What are the maximum values of the function?
 Where do they occur?
-Label these points on the graph 6.
+Label these points on the graph. - 6.
 Interpret the maximum values in terms of the original physical situation.

-7. What would be a reasonable domain for the function?
-What range would correspond to this domain?
-8. Find an equation to describe this motion.
+- 8. Find an equation to describe this motion.

 9. Would you expect the brick to oscillate forever in real life?
 Explain.